Effective Kotlin Item 53: Eliminate obsolete object references

 initializer is not cleaned after usage.
 This means that it is held as long as the reference to an instance of

 MutableLazy exists, even though it is not useful anymore.
 This is how

 null, the previous value can be recycled by the GC.

-Stack from the above example might be used by someone to hold heavy objects.
-This is a general purpose tool, and we don’t know how it will be used.
-For such tools, we should care more about optimizations.
-This is especially true when we are creating a library.
+MutableLazy are such tools.
+For such tools, we should care more about optimization, especially if we’re creating a library.
 For instance, in all 3 implementations of a lazy delegate from Kotlin stdlib, we can see that initializers are set to

 null after usage:

-The big problem is that memory leaks are sometimes hard to predict and do not manifest themselves until some point when the application crashes.
-Which is especially true for Android apps, as there are stricter limits on memory usage than for other kinds of clients, like desktop.
-This is why we should search for them using special tools.
-The most basic tool is the heap profiler.
-We also have some libraries that help in the search for data leaks.
-For instance, a popular library for Android is LeakCanary which shows a notification (to developer) whenever a memory leak is detected.
+The big problem is that memory leaks are sometimes hard to predict and don’t manifest themselves until the application crashes.
+This is why we should search for leaks using special tools, the most basic of which is the heap profiler.
+There are also some libraries that help in the search for data leaks.
+For instance, a popular library for Android is LeakCanary, which shows a notification (to the developer) whenever a memory leak is detected.